 \subsection{Variations in time}

-The transport coefficients show a strong variability in time and can hence be divided into a constant (= time-averaged) part and a part with temporal average zero, called {\it variation} (indicated by superscript $\rm v$), such as
+The transport coefficients show a strong variability in time and can hence be divided into a constant (= time-averaged) part and a part with temporal average zero, called variation (indicated by superscript $\rm v$), such as

-In \Fig{var} we plot the rms values of the variations, defined as
+In \Fig{var}, we plot the rms values of the variations, defined as

-(We emphasis the capital V in the symbol.)
-For all shown coefficients these are stronger at low than at higher latitudes.
+(we emphasize the capital V in the symbol).
+For all shown coefficients these are stronger at lower- than at higher latitudes.
 Near the surface ($r=0.98$) the variations have their maxima around $\pm (10\ldots15)^\circ$ latitude.
-This distribution indicates a strong influence of the mentioned poleward migrating high frequency constituent.
-However, in the middle of the convection zone ($r=0.84$) the maxima are around the equator, where the high frequency constituent is not present \citep{KKOBWKP15}.
-In addition, at mid to high latitudes the variations show also significant values.
+This distribution indicates a strong influence of the mentioned poleward migrating high-frequency constituent.
+However, in the middle of the convection zone ($r=0.84$) the maxima are around the equator, where the high-frequency constituent is not present \citep{KKOBWKP15}.
+In addition, at mid to high latitudes, the variations also show significant values.
 The variations of $\alpha_{ii}$ and $\gamma_i$ are roughly equal to their time averages near the surface, but significantly bigger in the middle of the convection zone near the equator.
-Furthermore, $\beta^{\rm v}_{rr}$ and $\beta^{\rm v}_{\theta\theta}$ are significantly stronger than $\brac{\beta_{rr}}_t$ and $\brac{\beta_{\theta\theta}}_t$, respectively, but $\beta^{\rm v}_{\phi\phi}$ is only about one half of $\brac{\beta_{\phi\phi}}_t$.
+Furthermore, $\beta^{\rm V}_{rr}$ and $\beta^{\rm V}_{\theta\theta}$ are significantly stronger than $\brac{\beta_{rr}}_t$ and $\brac{\beta_{\theta\theta}}_t$, respectively, but $\beta^{\rm V}_{\phi\phi}$ is only about one half of $\brac{\beta_{\phi\phi}}_t$.
 The variations of the $\delta_i$ also exceed their time-averages by several times.
 In his PhD thesis, \cite{Schrinner2005} also presented the standard deviations of the transport coefficients for a time-dependent dynamo.
 There, he found values of a relative strength of 0.4 to 0.7 for the diagonal $\aalpha$ components, which is somewhat lower than what we find.
 However, the convection in his simulation was not as vigorous as in ours.
 Thus, we can conclude that the time variation of the coefficients may play an important role in the evolution of the magnetic field.
-Further analysis shows that the variation distributions can be modeled by a Lorentz profile and is therefore consistent with a random process.
-However, the variations have also non-random contributions, which show tight relations to the mean magnetic field evolution.
-This will be discussed in \Sec{sec:cycl}.
+Further analysis shows that the variation distributions can be modeled by Lorentzian profiles and are therefore consistent with a random process.
+However, the variations also have non-random contributions, which show tight relations to the mean magnetic field evolution.
+This is discussed further in \Sec{sec:cycl}.